athertoncapital/project4_racing_cubes/README.md

 History:

-April 27,2016
-Added a background of space (space.jpg)
-For now, code is in the beginning of the Tank Constructor but will be moved to its own function

 April 23, 2016.

 Made the Mobius strip, derived and tested the Normal vectors, and attached all the racing cubes on the racing track.
 (William)